 In this article, I will show you how to calculate the weighted average formula in Excel with percentages.
 The weighted average is the average where some numbers are taken into consideration as the weighted elements for finding the average.
 It differs from the normal average as the weighted elements contribute more heavily to the final result than the other elements.
 Here I will calculate the weighted average with percentages.

-1. Use SUM Function to Calculate Weighted Average with Percentages
+1. Using SUM Function to Calculate Weighted Average in Excel with Percentages

 Let`s say you achieved different numbers in different subjects.
 You need to carry out the weighted average where different weights are given in different subjects.
 Now we will calculate the weighted average with percentages in excel using the SUM function.